Teaching Philosophy

 Wonder → Engagement → Discovery → Innovation → Wonder

-As students achieve this last step, when they understand how to be innovative in science, when they have created a novel scientific product, and when begin to self-identify as a scientist, the inherent cycle of learning becomes self-perpetuating.
+And so as students achieve this last step – when they understand how to be innovative in science, when they have created a novel scientific product, and when begin to self-identify as a scientist – the inherent cycle of learning becomes self-perpetuating.
 The inner life-long learner is awoken, now possessing the appreciation, skill, and confidence to ask, “What’s next?”